tidyverse/tidyverse.org/content/blog/model-calibration/index.md

 </div>

-A panel is produced for each value of `min_n`, coded with a automatically generated configuration name.
+A panel is produced for each value of `min_n`, coded with an automatically generated configuration name.
 This makes sure to use the out-of-sample data to make the plot (instead of just re-predicting the training set).

 ## Preparing for the next stage

 As mentioned in the outset of this post, the goal is to also provide a way to calibrate the model, and to apply the calibration to future predictions.
 We have made sure that the plotting functions are ready now to accept multiple probability sets.

-In this post, we will showcase that functionality by "manually" creating a quick calibration model, we we can use it to compare to the original probabilities.
-We will need both of them to be on the same data frame, and to have a way of distinguishing the original probabilities from the calibrated probabilities.
+In this post, we will showcase that functionality by "manually" creating a quick calibration model and comparing its output to the original probabilities.
+We will need both of them in the same data frame, as well as a variable distinguishing the original probabilities from the calibrated probabilities.
 In this case we will create a variable called `source`:

 <div class="highlight">